jaisor/thermopi/Readme.md

 Or you can execute the provided binary

-	./bin/thermopi -p 3000; # Connect to port 80, see -h for more options
+	./bin/thermopi -p 3000; # Connect to port 3000, see -h for more options

+Direct your browser to the the desired port